bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 ## Before We Start

 This tutorial assumes you have basic knowledge on how to manage a GNU/Linux machine.

-The commands are tailored for an up-to-date *Debian-like* distribution.
-(We use an **Ubuntu 18.04 LTS** Virtual Machine on Microsoft Azure.)
-If you are on a different Linux distribution then you might need to adapt the names of the packages installed.
+**Please note: The commands on this page work on Ubuntu 18.04.
+Similar commands will work on other versions of Ubuntu, and other recent Debian-like Linux distros, but you may have to change the names of the packages, or install more packages.**

 We don't make any assumptions about **where** you run the Node.
 You can run BigchainDB Server on a Virtual Machine on the cloud, on a machine in your data center, or even on a Raspberry Pi.
 Just make sure that your Node is reachable by the other Nodes.
 Here's a **non-exhaustive list of examples**: